scicode-lint: Detecting Methodology Bugs in Scientific Python Code with LLM-Generated Patterns: Background and Related Work

 \subsection{Existing Code Quality Tools}

-\textbf{ML-specific linters.} dslinter~\cite{haakman2022dslinter} provides $\sim$25 AST-based checkers but publishes no accuracy benchmarks.
-MLScent~\cite{shivashankar2025mlscent} implements 76 detectors (the most comprehensive ML-specific static analysis) but was never released on PyPI. mllint~\cite{vanoort2022mllint} checks project hygiene (e.g., use of version control, dependency management, CI) rather than code-level bug detection.
-DyLin~\cite{eghbali2025dylin}, the first dynamic Python linter, achieved 70.6\% precision but only 3 of its 15 checkers touch ML.
+\textbf{ML-specific linters.} dslinter~\citep{haakman2022dslinter} provides $\sim$25 AST-based checkers but publishes no accuracy benchmarks.
+MLScent~\citep{shivashankar2025mlscent} implements 76 detectors (the most comprehensive ML-specific static analysis) but was never released on PyPI. mllint~\citep{vanoort2022mllint} checks project hygiene (e.g., use of version control, dependency management, CI) rather than code-level bug detection.
+DyLin~\citep{eghbali2025dylin}, the first dynamic Python linter, achieved 70.6\% precision but only 3 of its 15 checkers touch ML.

 For patterns expressible as AST or data-flow rules, traditional static analysis is currently more reliable in practice.
-But these tools share sustainability problems: mllint's author announced the project is no longer maintained after graduating~\cite{vanoort2022mllint}; dslinter's last release predates the pylint version that broke it; MLScent was never packaged.
-This reflects a structural pattern in scientific software~\cite{deschamps2023better}, not individual failing.
+But these tools share sustainability problems: mllint's author announced the project is no longer maintained after graduating~\citep{vanoort2022mllint}; dslinter's last release predates the pylint version that broke it; MLScent was never packaged.
+This reflects a structural under-investment in research software engineering~\citep{deschamps2023better}, not individual failing.

 Based on documentation review, existing tools cover approximately 9--14\% of scicode-lint's 66 patterns.
 No existing tool documents checks for PyTorch inference mode errors, temporal leakage, target encoding leakage, or numerical stability patterns, categories accounting for over 50 of 66 patterns.